jklingsporn/vertx-jooq/README.md

 - How do you want to communicate with the database?
 There are two options:
   - Using good old JDBC, check for the modules with `-jdbc` suffix.
   - Using this [asynchronous](https://github.com/mauricio/postgresql-async) database driver, check for `-async` modules.
+  - Using this [reactive](https://github.com/reactiverse/reactive-pg-client) postgres database driver, check for `-reactive` modules.
 - Do you use [Guice](https://github.com/google/guice) for dependency injection?

 When you made your choice, you can start to configure the code-generator.
 This can be either done programmatically or